Rami-shaar/CloudFormation-3Tier-App/README.md

 - Web server auto-deploys Apache + test HTML
 - Security groups follow least-privilege principles
 - All sensitive params (e.g., DB password) are passed securely
-- Includes an S3 storage module for future use (e.g., static assets, logs, or uploads).
+- Includes an S3 storage stack for future use (e.g., static assets, logs, or uploads).
   *Note: Not currently wired into the stack — included for modular structure and extensibility.*

 ---